-- (a) All infractions listed in the Summary Dismissal section. - (b) Misconduct, including: - (1) Unexcused absence from work; - (2) Repeated and unexcused tardiness; - (3) Abuse of the Band's attendance or leave policies; - (4) Insubordination e.g. not following chain of command; - (5) Failure to carry liability insurance for a vehicle used for Band business; - (6) Operating a Band vehicle without a Minnesota driver's license; - (7) Engaging in conduct in violation of the Band's personnel policies (including but not limited to discrimination, harassment or retaliation); - (8) Disruptive behavior in the workplace; - (9) Any other intentional, negligent or indifferent conduct on or off the job that demonstrates a violation of the standards of behavior the Band reasonably expects from its employees. - (10) Gambling/Gaming during work hours (Work hours do not include unpaid meal breaks). - (c) Performance Problems, including, but not limited to: - (1) Failure to follow orders or directions of a supervisor; - (2) Failure to perform work in an efficient, timely and accurate manner; - (3) Failure to perform satisfactorily on a consistent basis; - (4) Failure to comply with the terms of a grant or contract; - (5) Failure to satisfactorily complete a performance improvement plan or comply with the terms of a written warning from a supervisor. - (d) Miscellaneous Problems, including: - (1) Disrupting other Band programs; - (2) Conduct unbecoming an employee of the Band. - (3) Any civil or criminal conviction that reduces the employee's eligibility to perform his/her job. - (4) Subsequent failure to satisfy an essential job requirement as explicitly stated on an Administration Policy Board (APB) approved job description.
+- (a) All infractions listed in the Summary Dismissal section. - (b) Misconduct, including:

+- (1) Unexcused absence from work; - (2) Repeated and unexcused tardiness; - (3) Abuse of the Band's attendance or leave policies; - (4) Insubordination e.g. not following chain of command; - (5) Failure to carry liability insurance for a vehicle used for Band business; - (6) Operating a Band vehicle without a Minnesota driver's license; - (7) Engaging in conduct in violation of the Band's personnel policies (including but not limited to discrimination, harassment or retaliation); - (8) Disruptive behavior in the workplace; - (9) Any other intentional, negligent or indifferent conduct on or off the job that demonstrates a violation of the standards of behavior the Band reasonably expects from its employees. - (10) Gambling/Gaming during work hours (Work hours do not include unpaid meal breaks). - (11) Reasonable belief the employee has committed a material violation of Professional Practice Standards - (c) Performance Problems, including, but not limited to: - (1) Failure to follow orders or directions of a supervisor; - (2) Failure to perform work in an efficient, timely and accurate manner; - (3) Failure to perform satisfactorily on a consistent basis; - (4) Failure to comply with the terms of a grant or contract; - (5) Failure to satisfactorily complete a performance improvement plan or comply with the terms of a written warning from a supervisor. - (d) Miscellaneous Problems, including: - (1) Disrupting other Band programs; - (2) Subsequent failure to satisfy an essential job requirement as explicitly stated on an Administration Policy Board (APB) approved job description.